atelier-saulx/based/packages/client/README.md

 # @based/client

-This package allows to interact with a Based environment, set and observe data, upload files, track and see analytics, and authenticate users.

-This page provides a quick first look at the main methods this package offers.
-Detailed information about each method is linked in the appropriate paragraph.
+---

+### Index

 - [Modify data](#modify-data)
 - [Observe data](#observe-data)
 - [Upload files](#upload-files)
 - [Schema](#schema)
 - [Analytics](#analytics)

+---

+This package allows to interact with a Based environment, set and observe data, upload files, track and see analytics, and authenticate users.

+This page provides a quick first look at the main methods this package offers.
+Detailed information about each method is linked in the appropriate paragraph.

 ###### Example: